-Consolidated Financial Statements December 31, 2022 and 2021
+Consolidated Financial Statements

+December 31, 2023 and 2022 (expressed in Canadian dollars)

 Management's Responsibility for Financial Reporting

 The consolidated financial statements of Forsys Metals Corp. and the information contained in Management's Discussion and Analysis have been prepared by and are the responsibility of the Company's management.
 The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) and, where appropriate, reflect management's best estimates and judgments based on currently available information.